goteusz-maszyk/pypong/README.md

 `python main.py`

-Players: use W/S keys for P1, UP/DOWN for P2
+Players: use W/S keys for P1, UP/DOWN for P2\
-Reset ball: j key
+Reset ball: J key\

+On smaller monitors you may need to change `window-size-multiplier`.